How to Submit a Quit Claim Deed in Kentucky

 Filing Procedure for a Quit Claim Deed in Kentucky

-To obtain a copy of the filed deed, contact the Kentucky County Clerk’s Office.
+Contact the Kentucky County Clerk’s Office to obtain a copy of the filed deed.
 Keeping a copy of the real estate documents is useful for your records because it provides legal proof of ownership.
 Checking public documents helps to protect this document and supports ownership claims.

 Verifying the Recording with County Records

 Verifying the recorded deed guarantees that it has been correctly put into the county records.
 This includes checking official records at the county clerk’s office.
 Confirming the details of the filed deed authenticates it and ensures that the property is properly registered.
-It is important that public records be reviewed on a regular basis to ensure proper real estate data.
+Public records must be reviewed regularly to ensure proper real estate data.

-Understanding these characteristics allows people engaged in a quitclaim deed transaction to better handle the Kentucky real estate process.
+Understanding these characteristics allows people engaged in a quitclaim deed transaction to handle the Kentucky real estate process better.

 Ensuring Compliance with Kentucky Law